itzTriplett/Esp8266Server/README.md

 # How to Connect to an Access Point
 ## Getting Started
-1. Open your Arduino Sketch page and write in the following code:
+1. Open your Arduino Sketch page and paste in the following code:
      ```ino
      #include <ESP8266WiFi.h>
      #include <ESP8266WebServer.h>